 Thankfully, this condition is very rare.
 It only happens in less than one in 10,000 people on Statins.

-Other examples of uncommon statin side effects can happen:
+Other examples of uncommon side effects of statins can happen:

 - Loss of appetite or sudden weight gain